ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Text\]](rose_pixel.txt.gif)](rose_pixel.txt)

-Alternativally you can simplify the image by using "`-crop`" to cut out a single pixel that you may be interested in, and just that one pixel, using any of the methods shown above.
+Alternatively, you can simplify the image by using "`-crop`" to cut out a single pixel that you may be interested in, and just that one pixel, using any of the methods shown above.
 For example...

 ~~~